UK killings suspect got seized gun, license back last month

 Davison has posted online that while he wouldn’t describe himself as an “incel,” they are “people similar to me, they’ve had nothing but themselves, and then they’ve socially had it tough.”

 In a YouTube video posted in late July, he spoke about how he was “beaten down and defeated by...life.”
-He spoke of struggling to stay motivated to lose weight and work out, and working as a scaffolder at ages 17-18.
+He spoke of struggling to stay motivated to lose weight and work out, and working as a scaffolder at 17 and 18 years old.
 He talked about lacking a love life, referring to “people who are incels."

 The account has been taken down and replaced with a notice saying it violated the site’s community guidelines.